peterhinch/micropython-epaper/README.md

 plans to do this.
 It is considerably faster than the Arduino code and as fast as the best alternative board I have seen.

-The EA rev D display includes an LM75 temperature sensor and a 4MB flash memory chip.
+The Embedded Artists (EA) rev D display includes an LM75 temperature sensor and a 4MB flash memory chip.
 The driver provides access to the current temperature.
-The display driver does not use the flash
-chip: the current image is buffered in RAM.
+The display driver does not use the flash chip: the current image is buffered in RAM.
 An option is provided to mount the flash device in the Pyboard's filesystem enabling it to be used to store data such as images and fonts.
 This is the ``use_flash`` Display constructor argument.
 Setting this False will save over 8K of RAM.

 An issue with the EA module is that the Flash memory and the display module use the SPI bus in different, incompatible ways.
 The driver provides a means of arbitration between these devices discussed below.
 This is transparent to the user of the Display class.

 One application area for e-paper displays is in ultra low power applications.
 The Pyboard 1.1 in standby mode consumes about 7uA.
 To avoid adding to this an external circuit is required to turn off the power to the display and any other peripherals before entering standby.
 A way of achieving this is presented [here](https://github.com/peterhinch/micropython-micropower.git).

+This driver was ported from the RePaper reference designs [here](https://github.com/repaper/gratis.git).
+There are two reference drivers, one for resource constrained platforms (Arduino library) and another for systems with an OS.
+The latter attempts faster screen writes by employing a double buffered algorithm.
+This MicroPython driver supports both modes.
+By default it uses the resource constrained "NORMAL" single buffered mode: the downside is slower updates with repeated black-white screen transitions.

+"FAST" mode is intended for display of (fairly) realtime data.
+It uses more RAM and also precludes the concurrent use of the display and its onboard Flash memory.
+The following instructions largely refer to NORMAL mode, the differences implied by FAST mode are covered in a separate section below.

 # The driver